 It’s expensive compared to other products, and while the purity is good, it will get spendy if you are taking the recommended dosage every day (or if you need a high dose for relief of symptoms).
 As with other bottle-based hemp oil supplements, it’s best if you refrigerate the dropper bottle after you’ve opened it.

 Cannabidiol is most easily used in a liquid form.
-Since it's not soluble in water, it is dissolved in a vegetable oil (often olive oil) and referred to as CBD oil.
 Its intriguing biological properties have attracted attention from scientists and medical researchers studying a number of health problems.

 In June of 2015, Nora D. Volkow of the National Institute on Drug Abuse gave a presentation to the United States Senate Drug Caucus (1).